raspberrypilearning/introduction-to-the-pico-bb/en/step_11.md

 [[[single-button-pins]]]

+You can use a function to be called when a button is pressed.

+--- collapse ---

+---
+title: Call a different function when a is pressed
+---

+Here you can create a function that will turn on the onboard LED for 1 second when the button is pressed.

+--- code ---
+---
+language: python
+---
+from picozero import Button, pico_led from time import sleep

+button = Button(10)

+def flash():
+    pico_led.on()
+    sleep(0.5)
+    pico_led.off()

+button_1.when_pressed = flash

+--- /code ---

+--- /collapse ---

 Just as with the other components, you can wire up more than one:

 ![Two buttons connected to a Pico on pin 18 using a breadboard](images/pico_buttons_bb.png)